solidsnack/arx/docs/index.rst

   # Now install as root; but don't log in as root.
   cat ./go.sh | ssh joey@hostname sudo /bin/sh

-  # Bundle an instance of an application with DB credentials and launch.
+  # Bundle an instance of an application with DB credentials and run it.
   arx tmpx -rm! -ar app.tbz -ar staging-info.tgz // rake start | ssh ...